PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 ## Written in TypeScript, but not quite...

-Preact source code is written in TypeScript, but the main files themselves aren't.
+Preact's source code is written in TypeScript, but the main files themselves aren't.
 The main files with the functionality are written in plain JavaScript, but they use `JSDoc` to pull in Types from TypeScript Definition files (.d.ts).

 An example: